“The power of Mindfulness is that in each moment we can choose our response, and in that choice is an opportunity to begin again.”

 Prior to establishing the Krame Center for Mindful Living, she co-founded the Krame Center for Contemplative Studies & Mindful Living at Ramapo College in 2014 with her husband Bill where she served on various leadership boards and spearheaded the growth and development of the center.
 Catherine lectures on the benefits of Mindfulness, Self-Compassion and Positive Psychology and is the author of Living in Flow: The Key to Unlocking Your Greatest Potential.

-Catherine enjoys hiking, spending time in Arizona, and cherishes family time with her husband and two daughters.
+Catherine enjoys hiking, spending time in Arizona, and cherishes family time with her husband, two daughters, their spouses, and her grandson.

 Bill KrameBENEFACTOR & CEO